 International Practice - Middle East

-- Instructed in a freezing injunction at the DIFC Court on behalf of a Dubai-based cyber security company in a matter arising out of a forged corporate guarantee worth $290 million.
+- Karishma was successful against a QC in setting aside a US$ 294 million freezing injunction at the DIFC Court on behalf of a Dubai-based cyber security company in a matter arising out of a forged corporate guarantee.

 - Representing Dubai and Singapore based financial advisory firms against a South Korean company in a Singapore-seated ICC arbitration in relation to the non-payment of brokerage fees worth €300,000.

 - Successfully represented a Sheikh in a mediation against BAE systems arising out of a distribution agreement for jet spare parts.

 - Represented a Sheikh in an application to set aside default judgment brought by an ex-employee before the High Court in London (led).

 - Karishma is standing counsel for a well-known Dubai-based fund and vets all their agreements that are governed by English law.
 For example, she recently drafted a Convertible Loan Agreement for investment in a tech company.